OSU-AIGSA/osu-aigsa.github.io/docs/_posts/2023-1-19-reading-group.md

 time: "1 PM - 2 PM"
 ---

 The [Winter 2023 AIGSA reading group](https://www.aigsa.club) is about Foundations of Learning Theory.
 Join us for the first meeting!
-Lunch will be provided.
+Lunch, ironically, will be provided.

 This week's topic is **The Riddle of Induction**.
 Hume asks why we trust inference based on our past experiences.
 His argument later becomes formalized by Wolpert as part of the "No Free Lunch" theorems.